Scaling limit of the directional conductivity of random resistor networks on simple point processes: Models and main results

-We point out that the above assumptions are the same presented in \cite[Section~2.4]{Fhom3} when the rates $r_{x,y}(\o)$ there are symmetric (hence coinciding with our $c_{x,y}(\o)$).
-We now comment the above assumptions (recalling also some remarks from \cite{Fhom3}).
-Due to \cite[Proposition~10.1.IV]{DV}, (A1) and (A2), for $\cP$--a.a.~$\o$ the set $\hat \o$ is infinite.
-(A3) implicitly includes that the event under consideration is measurable as common in the applications (measurability is automatic if $\bbG=\bbZ^d$).
-(A3) is usually a rather fictitious assumption.
-Indeed, usually by free one can add some randomness enlarging $\O$ to assure (A3) (similarly to \cite[Remark 4.2-(i)]{demasi}).
-For example, if $(\O,\cF, \cP)$ is simply the space $\cN$ endowed with a probability measure and if it describes a simple point process on $\bbR^d$ obtained by spatially periodizing a simple point process on $[0,1)^d$, then to gain (A3) it would be enough to mark points by i.i.d. random variables with non-degenerate distribution.
-(A4) describes how the Euclidean translations influence the randomness.
-(A5) is natural due to the interpretation of conductance of $c_{x,y}(\o)$ discussed below.
 (A6) is a technical assumption assuring that a measurable function $u$ on $\O_0$ such that, $\cP_0$--a.s., $u(\t_x \o)=u(\o) $ for all $x\in \hat \o$ with $c_{0,x}(\o)>0$ is constant $\cP_0$--a.s. (cf.~\cite{Fhom3}[Lemma~8.5]).
-In Section \ref{ciuffolotto} we will discuss a relevant example where (A6) does not hold but anyway the application of our Theorem \ref{teo1} allows to derive the scaling limit of the directional conductivity.
+(A6) can be weakened: in Section \ref{ciuffolotto} we will discuss a relevant example where (A6) does not hold but anyway the application of our Theorem \ref{teo1} allows to derive the scaling limit of the directional conductivity.

 By \cite[Theorem~4.13]{Br} (A8) is fulfilled if $(\O_0,\cF_0,\cP_0)$ is a separable measure space where $\cF_0:=\{A\cap \O_0\,:\, A\in \cF\}$ (i.e.~there is a countable family $\cG\subset \cF_0$ such that the $\s$--algebra $\cF_0$ is generated by $\cG$).
 For example, if $\O_0$ is a separable metric space and $\cF_0= \cB(\O_0)$ (which is valid if $\O$ is a separable metric space and $\cF= \cB(\O)$) then (cf. \cite[p.~98]{Br}) $(\O_0,\cF_0,\cP_0)$ is a separable measure space and (A8) is valid.
 Note that we are not assuming that $\O$ is a compact metric space as in e.g. \cite{ZP}, hence (A8) becomes relevant to have countable families of test functions for the 2-scale convergence (we refer to \cite{Fhom3} for further comments on this issue).

 \begin{Definition} We define the effective homogenized matrix $D$ as the $d\times d$ nonnegative symmetric matrix such that